jayshankarshahu/Tably-Extension/README.md

 To set up the development environment:

 1. Clone the repository
-2. Install dependencies (if any)
-3. Load the extension in Chrome as described in the "How To Use Locally" section
+2. Load the extension in Chrome as described in the "How To Use Locally" section
-4. Make changes to the code
+3. Make changes to the code
-5. Test your changes by reloading the extension in Chrome
+4. Test your changes by reloading the extension in Chrome

 ## Credits 👏